Bears-R-Us/arkouda/pydoc/setup/BUILD.md

 ## Getting Started

-If you have not installed the Arkouda Client and prerequisites, please follow the directions in the [Installation Section](install_menu.rst) before proceeding with this build.
+If you have not yet installed the Arkouda client and prerequisites, please follow the directions in the [Installation Section](install_menu.rst) before proceeding with this build.

 Download, clone, or fork the [arkouda repo](https://github.com/Bears-R-Us/arkouda).
 Further instructions assume that the current directory is the top-level directory of the repo.